 My first ever cassette was Kylie Minogue's Better the Devil You Know.

 Aged 5, I knocked both front teeth out on a breakfast table.

 To date I have co-owned four poodles, some more bloodthirsty than others.

 My first ever job was identifying and sticking reduction labels onto almost out of date things in a supermarket.

 My sole published work to date is the 2004 play, About A Badger.

 As a child my ultimate career ambition was 'co-present Blue Peter with Katy Hill'.

 My favourite album of all time is probably (definitely) Now That's What I Call Music 43.

-I once played the front end of a reindeer in a pantomime, its 6 day run marred by escalating creative differences between myself and my back end, better known as my younger brother.
+I once played the front end of a reindeer in a pantomime, its 6 day run marred by escalating creative differences between me and my back end, better known as my younger brother.